 And in situations where using a tripod is problematic, which might be for any number of reasons, you can use it as a selfie stick above your head.
 That’s how I took these panos in the Freer Gallery of Art where the security guards weren’t happy with anything that looked remotely like a tripod.

 But it’s not perfect.
-The biggest issue is that that very small footprint relative to its height comes with a strong risk of it falling over if the ground isn’t perfectly flat or there’s a bit of a breeze.
+The biggest issue is that that very small footprint relative to its height comes with a high risk of it falling over if the ground isn’t perfectly flat or there’s a bit of a breeze.
 I’ve had more than a few shots ruined when it’s toppled over.
 And in a bad case, because of the way the lens of the Theta S protrudes, you can very easily scratch or break the lens if it falls.
 So I’m very careful about using it in those kinds of conditions.
 Which is where the second option comes in…

 GRIFITI Nootle Stand

-The Grifitti Nootle Stand is more like the base of an old-fashioned music stand.
+The Griffiti Nootle Stand is more like the base of an old-fashioned music stand.
 On the positive side, it is much more stable than the selfie stick tripods, especially on uneven ground, thanks to its significantly wider base footprint.
 It’s also a lot taller than a standard selfie stick, rising up to around eye level.
 Here’s an example of it standing fully extended next to a fully extended Accmor Pro Selfie Stick:

-It’s that height relative to its low profile base that makes it better suited for spherical panoramas than a regular tripod.
+It’s that height relative to its low-profile base that makes it better suited for spherical panoramas than a regular tripod.

 Here’s an example of its footprint in the nadir.
 Again, the shadow is rather noticeable because it was taken a beautifully clear morning, but the tripod base itself is pretty small in the frame.